Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 4, more

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-The fifth year veteran has played in 45 career games, completing 63.8% of his passes for 65 touchdowns and 26 interceptions.
-Last season, he threw for two or more touchdowns in just eight of 15 games.
-Love has also passed for fewer than 1.5 touchdown passes in six of his last seven road games.
-The SportsLine model projects Love to have one passing touchdown, giving this a 4-star rating.
-Combine picks for a parlay on Sleeper Fantasy for a potential payout of 6.42x:
+Nabers has seven receptions or more in five of his last nine games.
+In the overtime loss to Dallas on Sept.
+14, he caught nine passes for 167 yards (18.6 average) and two touchdowns.
+The SportsLine model projects Nabers to have 8.7 receptions, giving this a 4.5-star rating.
+Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.36x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 39-19 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.